LumeWeb/portal-sync-demo/milestones/import_offline/index.md

 # Portal Sync Demo Guide: Offline Import with Continuous Seeding

 This guide provides instructions for performing an "offline" import where the primary portal becomes unavailable, made possible by continuous seeding of the data.
-We'll use the `simple-seeder` package to keep the data online and the previously demonstrated import tool to perform the import.
+We'll use the `@lumeweb/portal-sync-simple-seeder` package to keep the data online and the previously demonstrated import tool to perform the import.

 ## Table of Contents